Recently in Economics Category

 But What Does "May" Mean, in "May Save Millions"?

-Given this, who would write-up the newest Gates Foundation news as, a vaccine shown to be at best 44.9% ineffective in a half-done clinical trial?
+Given this, who would write-up the newest Gates Foundation news as, "a vaccine shown to be at best 44.9% ineffective in a half-done clinical trial"?
+No one.
 With the intense drive for upbeat news, I credit USA Today for their cautious "may save millions".
-But if you look more closely, for instance read the editorial accompanying the NEJM report3; listen to scientists around the web and in journals like The Lancet 4; or heed the malaria researchers interviewed by "Nature News5, the caveats of this recent malaria study grab your attention:
+But if you look more closely, for instance read the editorial accompanying the NEJM report3, or listen to scientists around the web and in journals like The Lancet 4, or pay attention the malaria researchers interviewed by "Nature News5, the caveats of this recent malaria study grab your attention:

 1. First, there's the announcement itself.
 The data released is interim data; the full results of the malaria trial will be released in three years.
 Interim data releases are not unprecedented but past experiences, for instance with an AIDS vaccine, caution us against overly enthusiastic receptions for incomplete trials.

 2. The interim results were reported for children aged 5-17 months, but the target age group is infants aged 6-12 weeks.
-In other words, these results don't address the main question the trial seeks to answer.
+In other words, these results don't address efficacy of the vaccine for the target group.

 3. NEJM reported that at 12 months, the vaccine reduced episodes of malaria by 55.1%.
-However a US military scientist working with Sanaria, a competing vaccine maker, told Nature News that RTS,S actually offered only 35-36% protection after 12 months.
+However a US military scientist working with Sanaria, a competing vaccine maker, told Nature News that RTS,S actually offered only 35-36% protection 12 months after the vaccine.
 It appears that the efficacy of the vaccine might wane over time.

 4. Although the reports noted reduced mortality, another scientist emphasized to Nature News that the data didn't support that announcement.
 Scientists hypothesize that the vaccine may just delay infection.